FactomProject/factom-docs/cli/includes/_install ff.md

 You are now ready to [run Factom Federation](#run-factom-federation).

-###Windows
+### Windows

-This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed in c:\Program Files (x86)\Factom\ together with a .factom folder in the root of the local user Home Folder.
+This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed in c:\Program Files (x86)\Factom\ together with a .factom folder in the root of the local user Home Folder.
 These are all required to run Factom via command line or the Factom Wallet GUI.

 Next, locate the FactomInstall-amd64.msi or FactomInstall-i386.msi file you just downloaded in Step 1.